kubecost/docs/business.md

 Kubecost Business offers even more features and control so that any team can use our products, according to your entire organization’s standards.

 ### Multi-cluster visibility
-View all Kubernetes clusters by easily toggling between each individual cluster.
+View all of your Kubernetes clusters by easily toggling between each individual cluster.
-Supports installation of Kubecost across an unlimited number of individual clusters.
+Supports installation of Kubecost across an unlimited number of clusters.
+[Learn more](https://guide.kubecost.com/hc/en-us/articles/4407595970711#multi-cluster)

 ### Long-term metric retention & saved reports
 Retain spend, allocation, and efficiency data for up to 30 days.
 Provides custom reports saving for easily sharing across teams.